Mathias Katamba

 Mathias Katamba is a Ugandan economist, business executive, entrepreneur and banker.
 He was appointed as the non-executive chairman of the Uganda National Oil Company (UNOC), effective March 2024.
-Previously, from January 2019 until January 2023, he was the managing director and chief executive officer of DFCU Bank, a commercial bank in Uganda.
+From January 2019 until January 2023, he was the managing director and chief executive officer of DFCU Bank, a commercial bank in Uganda.

 Before that, he was the managing director and chief executive officer of Housing Finance Bank, a commercial bank, co-owned by the Ugandan government and the National Social Security Fund (Uganda), a semi-autonomous retirement pension organisation for non-government employees in Uganda.

 Education

 Katamba had his early education in Uganda, attending St. Mary's College Kisubi for his secondary education.
 He then entered the University of Greenwich, in England, graduating with the degree of Bachelor of Arts in Economics.
 His degree of Master of Science in Financial Management was obtained from the University of East London, also in the UK.
 He also holds the postgraduate Diploma in Public Relations, awarded by the Chartered Institute of Public Relations (CIPR), another UK institution.
 Over the years, he has attended advanced leadership courses from several institutions, including Harvard Kennedy School and Wharton Business School.